- Letters Home & Important Messages

 - School systems such as Parents Evenings, Autumn Target Setting Day and weekly Newsletter (also on the website) are used to consult and involve parents/carers.

-- Students on the SEN Register have an SEN Report as well as subject reports.
+- Students on the SEN Register have an SEN Report, as well as subject reports, as part of the year group’s reports.

 - Parent/carer questionnaires, for instance at Parents Evenings.